Karlyoo/intern/JCAS/Wireless Sensing for Human Activity.md

 Based on this theis,CSI detection require profession SDR equipment.

 CSI provides more fine-grained channel information (i.e., both amplitude and phase information)with multiple subcarriers.

+But in OAI,we can generate 5G CSI , then detect whether the CSI changes.
+If the CSI changes significantly, interpret it as an event such as human movement or presence.